 These critical differences between the two most common forms of bankruptcy are important to understand.
 The primary difference that appears to really sway debtors one way or another is asset liquidation.
 By liquidating ones assets, such as property or vehicles, one can immediately repay debts to creditors, as opposed to taking much longer through Chapter 13 bankruptcy repayment plans.
 But Chapter 13 allows for the debtor to retain control of his or her assets.
 Both forms of bankruptcy can be beneficial for the debtor who wants to clear himself or herself of financial debt, and deciding between each form is an important decision to make.

 Sometimes deciding which form of bankruptcy to file for seems daunting, but it does not have to be.
-If you or someone you know is thinking of filing for bankruptcy and would like to talk with an experienced attorney, contact a Cedar Rapids bankruptcy attorney today to discuss your case.

 In a divorce that involves children, spouses will have to reach an agreement regarding the custody of their children.
 Child custody agreements are among the most hotly contested issues in divorces, because both parents often have strong feelings about which parent the child should retain full or partial custody over.
 Determining child custody is based on a variety of different factors, but the top priority of any court will be to keep the best interests of any child involved in mind as the determination is eventually made.
 Once a child custody agreement has been established, it must be respected by both parents, and any deviation could result in legal action.

 One of the first factors that could determine child custody is the cause of the divorce in the first place.
 If, for instance, the divorce stems from the physical incapacity of one parent because of a substance abuse problem, that parent is almost certain to lose custody over a child.
 Other factors are equally important, however, especially if there is no one to blame for a divorce.
 Some of these other factors include: